Taking model-complete cores: Properties not preserved by taking model-complete cores

 The previous section might leave the impression that virtually every meaningful model-theoretic property is preserved by taking model-complete cores.
 However, this is not the case; we start with an instructive example that shows that total categoricity is not preserved by taking model-complete cores (Theorem~\ref{thm:total_mc}).
 We do not know whether total categoricity is preserved by the model companion.

-Other classes of structures that are not preserved by taking model-complete cores are the class of all structures interpretable over equality (Section~\ref{sect:i_n}), and the class of all structures interpretable over $({\mathbb Q};<)$ (Section~\ref{sect:inter_q}).
+Other classes of structures that are not preserved by taking model-complete cores are the class of all structures interpretable in equality (Section~\ref{sect:i_n}), and the class of all structures interpretable in $({\mathbb Q};<)$ (Section~\ref{sect:inter_q}).
 The latter is not even preserved by taking model companions.